wurmlab/SBC361-programming-in-R/2021/practical0/index.md

 ## Introduction

 This practical series is aimed at teaching basic programming in R.  You may already be familiar with R from introductions to statistics, and so some of the material covered here should be fairly straightforward.
 However!
-The ultimate aim of these practicals differs from your previous work in that **the focus will be on creating, accessing, and manipulating different data structures**.
+The ultimate aim of these practicals differs from your previous work in that **the focus will be on creating, accessing, and manipulating data structures**.
 As this is often the first step in real scientific research, you will find that the skills you develop here will be invaluable to you later on in your studies!
-It's also a general (though very simple) introduction to programming: the stuff we will be learning about exists, in one way or another, in most other programming languages.
+It's also a general (though very simple) introduction to programming: the stuff we will be learning about exists in most other programming languages.

 We will not be covering any stats in these practicals.
 However, do not relax too much, as these practicals will move fairly quickly, and you will need to stay focused in order to do well in the final exam.
 Make use of R’s help system (and [http://duckduckgo.com](http://duckduckgo.com), your neighbour, and if you're really stuck don't be afraid to ask a demonstrator.